qaware/cloud-native-explab/platform/cloudkoffer.md

 ## Platform Bootstrapping with Flux2

-Next, we will bootstrap Flux2 as GitOps tool to provision further infrastructure and platform components. as well as the applications.
+Next, we will bootstrap Flux2 as GitOps tool to provision further infrastructure and platform components.

 **Lab Instructions**
 1. Install the Flux2 CLI on either the microk8s master or your developer machine